-- The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are moderately plastic to plastic in character.
-Potential vertical movement on the order of 2 % to 3 % inches is estimated at existing grade elevation. - Brown Clay or Tan Sandy Clay subgrades are anticipated.
+- The results of our laboratory testing and engineering evaluation indicate that the underlying shallow clays are plastic to highly plastic in character.
+Potential vertical movement on the order of 1 1⁄2 to 3 inches is estimated at existing grade elevation. - Brown Clay or Calcareous Clay or Marl / Limestone subgrades are anticipated.
 Pavement section recommendations are based on clay subgrade, with a Design CBR value of 2.5. - Input parameters are shown in Table No. 3 (Summary Table A).
 Please call us to provide pavement recommendations, if needed, for different input values.

-Subgrade Notes ():
+Subgrade Notes (\):

-- Cut and fill data are not available at this time. - Fill used to raise the grade: - o approved fill material free should have a minimum CBR value of 2.5 and a maximum Plasticity Index value of 45 (on site material).
+- Cut and fill data are not available at this time. - Fill used to raise the grade: - approved fill material free should have a minimum CBR value of 2.5 and a maximum Plasticity Index value of 45 (on site material).
 Lime application rates should be re-evaluated and tested for sulfate content prior to use of the fill material. - The fill material should be approved by the geotechnical engineer, free of deleterious material, and the gravel size should not exceed 3 inches in size.
-The material should be placed and compacted as per applicable city / county guidelines. - Based on the thickness of the clays encountered in the test pits, we anticipate the final pavement subgrade Plasticity Index value to be greater than 20.
+The material should be placed and compacted as per applicable city / county guidelines. - Based on the thickness of the clays encountered in the boring & test pits, we anticipate the final pavement subgrade Plasticity Index value to be either less than or equal to 20 or greater than 20.

-- Subgrade should be stabilized using lime or cement.
+- If the subgrade Plasticity Index values are less than or equal to 20, as per City of San Antonio or Bexar County requirements, subgrade stabilization is not needed. - If the final street subgrade Plasticity Index values are greater than 20, then the subgrade should be stabilized. - Subgrade should be stabilized using lime or cement.
 Lime application rates are presented here.
-Please contact InTEC for cement application rates. - Stabilized to a depth of 6 or 8 inches using 6 1⁄2 percent lime content. - The subgrade soils should be tested for soil sulfate content prior to stabilization.
-If the soil sulfate content is higher than 3000 ppm, an alternate procedure will be needed. - Lime application rate of 29 lbs per sq yard for 6-inch depth of stabilization is recommended. - Lime application rate of 39 lbs per sq yard for 8-inch depth of stabilization is recommended. - Cement may be used in lieu of lime.
+Please contact InTEC for cement application rates. - Stabilized to a depth of 6 or 8 inches using 7 percent lime content. - The subgrade soils should be tested for soil sulfate content prior to stabilization.
+If the soil sulfate content is higher than 3000 ppm, an alternate procedure will be needed. - Lime application rate of 33 lbs per sq yard for 6-inch depth of stabilization is recommended. - Lime application rate of 44 lbs per sq yard for 8-inch depth of stabilization is recommended. - Cement may be used in lieu of lime.
 Cement application rate should be determined at the time of construction.